 For Unto us a Child is Born

 A Sermon on Isaiah 9:6-7Read more

 And His name will be called Wonderful Counselor, Mighty God,

-Everlasting Father, Prince of Peace.
+Eternal Father, Prince of Peace.

-7There will be no end to the increase of his government and of peace
+7There will be no end to the increase of His government or of peace

-on the throne of David and over his kingdom,
+On the throne of David and over his kingdom,

-to establish it and to uphold it with justice and righteousness
+To establish it and to uphold it with justice and righteousness

 About Dr. Martyn Lloyd-Jones